X-Radd999/X-Radd999/README.md

 - 👋 Hi, I’m @X-Radd999
 - 👀 I’m interested in ...Blockchain
-- 🌱 I’m currently learning ...Python
+- 🌱 I’m currently learning ...Rust⚙️
-- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...
+DM me on Insta @x_radd_2099

 <!---
 X-Radd999/X-Radd999 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.